SashoVas/Finite-State-Automatons-Tool/README.md

     7(7) -->|d| 8
     8((( 8 )))
 ```
 Start state is 4, and final state is 8.
-This automaton is build by using the union, concatenation and kleene star operations.<br />
+This automaton is build by using the union, concatenation and kleene star operations.
+### Determization
 After determization the automaton would look like this:
   ```mermaid
   flowchart LR